-Did the state/territory implement initiatives designed to address supply and demand issues related to child care deserts and/or vulnerable populations (such as infants and toddlers, children with disabilities, English language learners, and children who need child care during non-traditional hours) during October 1, 2022 to September 30, 2023?
+Did the state/territory implement initiatives designed to address supply and demand issues related to child care deserts and/or vulnerable populations (such as infants and toddlers, children with disabilities, English language learners, and children who need child care during non-traditional hours) during October 1, 2023 to September 30, 2024?
 Check all that apply.

 - [] Child care deserts

 - [x] Infants/toddlers

-- [] Children with disabilities
+- [x] Children with disabilities

 - [] English language learners

 - [] Children who need child care during non-traditional hours

-[x] Other.
-Describe: School-age capacity building program
+- [x] Other.
+Describe: Funds were used to address the need for school-aged care